rapidsai/cugraph/CONTRIBUTING.md

 3. Comment on the issue saying you are going to work on it
 4. Fork the cuGraph [repo](#fork) and Code (make sure to add unit tests)!
 5. When done, and code passes local CI, create your pull request (PR)
+   1. Update the CHANGELOG.md with PR number
+   2. Ensure that the PR has the proper [tags](PRTAGS.md)
-6. Verify that CI passes all [status checks](https://help.github.com/articles/about-status-checks/).
+6. Verify that cuGraph CI passes all [status checks](https://help.github.com/articles/about-status-checks/).
 Fix if needed
 7. Wait for other developers to review your code and update code as needed
 8. Once reviewed and approved, a RAPIDS developer will merge your pull request